Ericsson/codechecker/docs/web/diff.md

 ## How diffs work

-The term "diff" means the comparison of the outstanding reports in a "before" (_baseline_) and an "after" (_new_ or newline) analysis sets, and display the differences in between them the in the same format as `results`.
+The term "diff" means the comparison in between the outstanding reports in a "before" (_baseline_) and an "after" (_new_ or newline) analysis sets.
+Results are displayed in the same format as `results`.
 A report is outstanding if all of the following is true:
 * its detection status is _new_, _reopened_ or _unresolved_,
 * its review status is _unreviewed_ or _confirmed_.

 As a result, an outstanding report may be resolved by changing its review status, or if the report does not appear in the "after" set.

+You can compare both local analysis results (see [CodeChecker analyze](../analyzer/user_guide.md#analyze)) and results stored on the server (see [CodeChecker store](./user_guide.md#store)).
+In fact, you can compare local _and_ remote analyses against one other!
+We call these in order local-local, remote-remote, and local-remote or remote-local diffs.

 `diff` is the primary tool to tell if from the "before" set to the "after" set
 * a _new_ outstanding report appeared,